Homy/events4u/README.md

 add reports

 gmaps :
-move processing to backgraund
+move processing to background
 add maps to events
 add maps to views/show
-do not show map if theres no objects
+do not show map if there's no objects

 geolocation:
-add reverse geolocation
+add reverse geocoding
 add geo-filtering events

 security:
-move secrets to secrets :)
-sort it out with authorization(email-confirm,timeouts...)
+~~move secrets to secrets :)~~ sort it out with authorization(email-confirm,timeouts...)

 events:
 add list of reports below event(on view/show)
+API